hellorabindra/rusty-albatross/README.md

-# rusty-albatross
+# Rusty-Albatross
-Rusty-Albatross is a GeoJSON CRUD API for PostGIS
+Rusty-Albatross is a GeoJSON CRUD API for PostGIS written in Rust